China Oceanwide seeks more time for U.S. approval of Genworth deal

 It was a further example of Chinese investment into the U.S. financial sector, stemming from a desire among Chinese firms to diversify away from their home market.
 But not all such deals have been successful.

-Earlier this month, Fidelity & Guaranty Life (FGL.N), a U.S. annuities and life insurer, said it has terminated its agreement to be acquired by China's Anbang Insurance group.
+Earlier this month, Fidelity & Guaranty Life, a U.S. annuities and life insurer, said it has terminated its agreement to be acquired by China's Anbang Insurance group.
 While it secured assent from CFIUS, the deal failed to garner approval from two U.S. states.